-- 7.16 Other useable reserves comprise Capital Receipts Unapplied and Capital Grants Unapplied.
-During the year the Authority generated capital receipts of £750k from the sale of property, repayment of AIP loan notes and repayment of capital grants.
-Capital receipts of £376k were applied to finance the 2021-22 capital programme.
-The balance of capital receipts at 31 March 2022 is £1,236k.
-After deducting ring-fenced receipts of £45k, £756k of the remaining balance has been committed to fund capital expenditure during 2022-23 and 2023-24.
-This leaves £435k available for allocation. - 7.17 At 1 April 2021, the balance of capital grants unapplied was £863k.
-Capital grants received in advance at the beginning of the financial year totalled £1,705k.
-During the year capital grants of £7,398k were received.
-This included: - £1,378k Disabled Facilities Grant - £3,051k Future High Streets Grant - £1,155k Towns Deal Funding, and - £1,173k from the Government's Social Housing Decarbonisation Fund. - 7.18 A total of £2,283k was applied in 2021-22 leaving a balance of £7,683k, comprising capital grants received in advance of £6,213k and capital grants unapplied (reserve balance) of £1,470k.
-This balance is committed to finance capital expenditure in 2022-23.
+- 7.19 Other usable reserves comprise Capital Receipts Unapplied and Capital Grants Unapplied.
+During the year the Authority generated capital receipts of £134k from the sale of property and repayment of capital grants.
+Capital receipts of £573k were applied to finance the 2022-23 capital programme.
+The balance of capital receipts at 31 March 2023 is £797k.
+After deducting ring-fenced receipts of £45k, £202k of the remaining balance has been committed to fund capital expenditure in 2023-24.
+This leaves £550k available for allocation.

+- 7.20 At 1 April 2022, the balance of capital grants unapplied was £1,470k.
+Capital grants received in advance at the beginning of the financial year totalled £6,213k.
+During the year capital grants of £13,277k (excluding asset transfers and capital grants recognised in the revenue outturn) were received/receivable by the Authority.
+This included:

+- £1,378k Disabled Facilities Grant

+- £4,660k Future High Streets Grant

+- £5,415k Towns Deal Funding, and

+- £1,386k Levelling Up Funding.

+- 7.21 A total of £5,428k was applied to finance capital expenditure in 2022-23 (including £108k relating to capital expenditure included in the revenue outturn and s106 contributions of £27k) leaving a balance of £15,667k.
+This comprises capital grants received in advance of £14,093k, and capital grants unapplied (reserve balance) of £1,574k.
+This balance is committed to finance capital expenditure in 2023-24 and subsequent years.